-Inform yourself about our language offers and the free intensive language classes before the start of the courses.
+Inform yourself about the and the free intensive language classes before the start of the courses.
 Students with a good knowledge of German are also cordially invited to these classes.
+Language Resource Centre

-If you plan to take courses in English only, please provide evidence that you have at least B2 level English language proficiency, unless you are also studying in English at your home university.
+If you plan to take courses in English only, please provide evidence that you have at least B2 level English language proficiency.

 ECTS credits (Erasmus+ students)

 TU Darmstadt uses the “European Credit Transfer System” (ECTS):

 - An ECTS credit point (CP) requires 25-30 hours of work.